Dobiec/NaiveproxyForAndroid/README.md

 5. Click the 'Start' button to start the naive client.

 Then, you will need another proxy software that supports SOCKS or HTTP proxy, such as Clash, v2rayNG, etc.

+## How to Update

+It is worth noting that updating this application is not possible with the update of the naive client.
+If you need to update the naive client, please remove the naive in the naiveproxy directory and download the latest version of the naive client.
+Then, use the manager to terminate the naiveproxy process and restart the naive using this application.